Blu-J12/Jamie_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zXdnlKfFbyw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Links: <a href = "https://www.makershed.com/products/the-useless-machine-kit-soldering"> Product page, </a> <a href = "http://www.spikenzielabs.com/Downloadables/uselessmachine/Useless-Machine-Soldering-Edition.pdf"> Instructions </a>
 I chose the 006 Useless Box as my starter project since it involved multiple aspects of engineering; it required soldering, motor control, and physical assembly.
 A useless box is, as demonstrated above, a device that turns itself off when activated.
 When the lever on the box is flipped, the servo with an arm attatched is powered, coming up to the top of the box and flipping the lever so that the servo turns the other way instead.
 When it goes back to its original position inside the box, it hits a switch that turns itself off.

 <!--# Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.